Ph.D. Program Overview

 From barbecues to research symposiums, graduate students have opportunities to connect in and outside the lab.
 ChBE grad students are involved activities such as the Annual Graduate Research Symposium and the Graduate Student Advisory Council.
 Learn more about life as ChBE graduate student and the Champaign-Urbana community.

 Whether you want to work in higher education, for a government laboratory, Fortune 500 company, or a start-up, Illinois will provide you with the skills and training you need.
-Our alumni are successful leaders in academia and industry, including Jack Welch (former GE CEO), Bill Banholzer (former Dow Chemical CTO), Fikile Brushett (MIT) and Joan Brenneke (Notre Dame).
+Our alumni are successful leaders in academia and industry, including the late Jack Welch (former GE CEO), Bill Banholzer (former Dow Chemical CTO), Fikile Brushett (MIT) and Joan Brenneke (Notre Dame).
 Graduates have joined companies such as BP, Dow Chemical, Abbott Laboratories, Eli Lilly, and many more.
 Learn more about where our graduates work.

 The Career Counseling & Placement Services Office of the School of Chemical Sciences assists students at all levels in finding a job (in academia or industry) after graduation.
 Counselors offer a number of services, such as helping assess skills, interests, values, and experiences.
 They also can support you in your job search, helping you prepare your CVs and application materials, practice your interview skills, and assist in negotiating offers.